Imprint and Privacy Policy

 9.1 Data Protection Claims

-The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).
+The data protection supervisory authority for private entities and federal agencies in Switzerland is the Swiss Federal Data Protection and Information Commissioner (FDPIC).

 10. Use of the Website